ranjeev75/dev-test-generalist/README.md

 ### Assignment Details
 To complete this task, you must:

-- read the user story below and create an API framework and code to fulfil the requirements of the story
+- Read the user story below and create an API framework and code to fulfil the requirements of the story
 - Fork this Github repository for the task where you will **continuously** commit your code
 - Create a project **README.md** where you'll put your project description, project setup, notes, assumptions etc...
 - When finished send over the GitHub repo and any other links